masoudsoleymani/grand-prix/README.md

 # Grand-Prix

 This Web App displays a route from Lisbon to Algarve with the available [Charging Stations](https://tblx-daimler-trucks-and-buses.getsandbox.com/charging-stations) along the way ⚡
+#
-And is written in Vanilla JavaScript.
+It is written in Vanilla JavaScript.
 (I did not see the necessity of using a library/ framework for this small POC)

 Hosted on: https://grandprix-2021.web.app